sajjadGG/book-python/advanced/unpacking/assignment.rst

     b               # 2
     c               # [3, 4]

+Unpacking values at the left side:

 .. code-block:: python
-    :caption: Unpacking values at the left side

     *a, b, c = [1, 2, 3, 4]